-Pathetic Politically Correct idiocy reached its nadir (so far) with SF writer Elizabeth Moon’s admittedly feckless and clumsy comments in 2010.
+Pathetic Politically Correct idiocy reached its nadir (so far) with SF writer Elizabeth Moon’s arguably feckless and clumsy comments in 2010.

-The genre community is so overrun by PC geeks, so oversensitive to the perceived misplacement of any word or phrase used by any writer or editor who dares cross the line it would seem set by the genre’s thought police, hewing it would appear to the line set by the likes of the Guardian ruling classes and NPR listeners stateside.
+The genre community is so overrun by PC geeks, so oversensitive to the perceived misplacement of any word or phrase used by any writer or editor who dares cross the line set by the genre’s Thought Police, hewing it would appear to the line set by the likes of the Guardian ruling class and NPR listeners stateside.
 There is a very selective and greatly exaggerated outrage and sensitivity to any perceived slight against fashionable grievance groups.
 It all smacks of so much desperation, denial and immaturity.

 Before I touch on the Elizabeth Moon affair, much has been made of the William Sanders kerfluffle from when he was editor of the semi-prozine Helix.
 It related to the contents of a rejection letter he sent to a wannabe-writer in 2008.
 Wannabe-writer then leaked the contents on the web.
 Kerfluffle resulted.